stevenrim/threathuntrepo/designingthreathunt.md

 | where ProcessCommandLine has_any("tor.exe","firefox.exe")
 | project  Timestamp, DeviceName, AccountName, ActionType, ProcessCommandLine

-// TOR Browser or service is being used and is actively creating network connections DeviceNetworkEvents
+// TOR Browser or service being used and is actively creating network connections DeviceNetworkEvents
+| where DeviceName == "xxxx"
 | where InitiatingProcessFileName in~ ("tor.exe", "firefox.exe")
-| where RemotePort in (9001, 9030, 9040, 9050, 9051, 9150)
 | project Timestamp, DeviceName, InitiatingProcessAccountName, InitiatingProcessFileName, RemoteIP, RemotePort, RemoteUrl
 | order by Timestamp desc

 // User shopping list was created and, changed, or deleted DeviceFileEvents
+| where DeviceName == "xxxx"
-| where FileName contains "new-tor-shopping-list.txt"
+| where FileName contains "tor-shopping-list.txt"
 ```

 ---